Prof. Dr. Astrid Lambrecht

 Lambrecht’s main research was on quantum fluctuations and the forces excited by them.
 Lambrecht paid particular attention to the microphysical Casimir effect, which, in simple terms, causes two parallel metal plates to attract each other in a vacuum.
 This effect is of interest in fields such as microelectromechanical systems (MEMS) – miniature plates used in smartphones, airbags, and inkjet printers.
 Lambrecht also researched related phenomena in fields such as atomic physics and nanophysics – and she investigated what role the force of the Casimir effect plays in physical matters in fields such as biology and chemistry.
 Lambrecht’s research enjoys international influence and ranges from basic research to application.
 During her career, Lambrecht has produced around 150 publications – including popular science works on modern physics.

 Lambrecht also brings a great deal of experience from numerous international scientific organizations and committees to Jülich.
 She has been active in funding organizations such as the French National Research Agency (ANR), the American National Science Foundation (NSF), the British Engineering and Physical Sciences Research Council (EPSRC), and the Austrian Science Fund (FWF).
-She has also already contributed her expertise to the German Physical Society (DPG), the US Department of Energy, the French Alternative Energies and Atomic Energy Commission (CEA), and the French Parliamentary Office for Scientific and Technological Assessment (OPECST).
+She has also already contributed her expertise to the German Physical Society (DPG), the US Department of Energy, the French Parliamentary Office for Scientific and Technological Assessment (OPECST) and the French research organisation CEA.
+At CEA, she is a member of the supervisory board.
 From 2007 to 2014, Lambrecht was also co-editor of the scientific journal EPL for the field of physics.